sidney-eliot/3d-artists-handbook/content/organic-and-hard-surface-sculpting-and-modeling.md

 - Removes trimmed mesh and closes the hole with the close hole operation
 - Creates issues because the close holes operation algorithm is quite simple
 #### Knife (Blender Trim)
-- Removes knifed mesh and closes holes with it's own algorithm
+- Removes knifed mesh and closes holes with its own algorithm
 - A better version of trim
 - (Knife currently is not stable so always quick save before using it)
 - For cutting 45° angles with curve knife in all directions, following degrees are good to remember(**45°, 135°, 225°, 315°**)